zowe/community/blogging/blog_guidelines.md

  - **Architects**.
    - Software architects interested in articles that cover broad topics relates to positioning Zowe rather than end user articles.
 Architectural blogs will likely have a higher content of diagrams and background, whereas a user article might have more screen shots and hands on code-snippets.

+To help blog readers navigate between posts for different personnas, there are specific sections titled `For Users`, `For Administrators` and `For Architects`.
+The personna will be applied by the editors reviewing and accepting the blog content, although a writer may indicate when they submit a blogpost which personna they have targetted.

 ## Promotion

 Your blog will be shared on the Open Mainframe Project's [twitter](https://twitter.com/OpenMFProject) and [linkedIn](https://www.linkedin.com/company/the-open-mainframe-project/) channels.